Reduction type of smooth quartics: Introduction and main results

+that is, $\{I_0,\dots, I_n\}$ is a homogeneous system of radical generators (HSORG) of $E$, see Definition~\ref{def:hsop}.
+In particular, HSOP are HSORG with further condition on the cardinality.
+The condition $v_I(J(F))=0$ is equivalent to $F\in D_+(J)$, the principal open subset of $\Proj E$ associated to $J$.
+Here $F$ is viewed as a point of $(\Proj E)(K)$.
+In particular, the condition $v_{I}(J(F))=0$ does not depend on the choice of the system $I_0,\dots, I_n$ as long as the latter is a HSORG of $E$. \end{remark}

-In the context of invariants of ternary quartic forms $F$, a natural question, and a key argument for the sequel, is to know if, after a possible extension of $K$, there exists a minimal form $\GL_3(K)$-equivalent to $F$.
-We show in Proposition~\ref{prop:ssred} that this is the case when $\O$ is excellent, $F=0$ is stable over $K$ in the GIT sense and the list $\Iv$ contains a HSOP over $\O$.
-Using this result, we obtain the following theorem. \begin{theorem}[See Theorem~\ref{th:gnhr}] Let $\Iv$ be a list of invariants containing a HSOP for ternary quartic forms under the action of $\SL_{3,\O}$ (when $p \geq 7$, one can take $\Iv=\DOv$).
-The smooth plane quartic $C/K : F=0$ has potentially good quartic reduction if and only if $v_{I}(D_{27}(F))=0$ (in other words, for any invariant $I_i$ of degree $d_i$ in the list $\Iv$, we have $I_i(F)^{27}/D_{27}(F)^{d_i}\in \O$). \end{theorem} This theorem is proved in Section~\ref{sec:Shah}.
-As a direct application, we give a characterization of the primes of geometrically bad reduction for Picard curves (see Theorem~\ref{ex:picard}).\\
+Considering ternary quartic forms $F$, a natural question, and a key argument for the sequel, is to know if, after a possible finite extension of $K$, there exists a minimal form $\GL_3(K)$-equivalent to $F$.
+We show in Proposition~\ref{prop:ssred} that this is the case when $F=0$ is GIT-stable over $K$ and the list $\Iv$ is a HSORG over $\O$.
+Using this result, we obtain the following theorem.